DonGuig/Netio-2KZ-Chataigne-module/README.md

-# Shelly Chataigne Module
+# NetIO 2KZ Chataigne Module

-Warning : Only tested/working for Shelly PRO1PM (but could be used for other products with limitations)
+Warning : Only tested/working for NetIO 2KZ (but could be used for other products with limitations)

 Relay on/off commands, input power, voltage and current monitoring.